adelpap/fend-project-memory-game/README.md

 # fend-project-memory-game
-Memory game project for Udacity FEND
+Memory game project for Udacity FEND.
+This is fun!